RobertMoravek/connect-four-or-more/README.md

 ## Features

+-   Two-player setup
--   Two-player setup: the player who starts the game (admin) invites the opponent via a unique code
+    -   the player who starts the game (admin) invites the opponent via a unique code

+-   Customisable game board
--   Customisable game board: the number of rows, column and slots required to win can be chosen by the admin player from a predefined range
+    -   the number of rows, column and slots required to win can be chosen by the admin player from a predefined range

--   Realtime game experience:
+-   Realtime game experience

     -   the game updates to the next state depending on the status/choices of each player
     -   the game reacts to the player whose turn it is and, once a slot has been added, it shows the outcome to both players

+-   Victory / draw
--   Victory / draw: in case of victory / loss / draw, the game displays the relevant notification to each player
+    -   in case of victory / loss / draw, the game displays the relevant notification to each player

--   Multiple games:
+-   Multiple games

     -   each of the two player can choose to invite the opponent to a new game
     -   score updates accordingly